Over 200 magical islands, a mountainous mainland, fun-loving cities and a foodie’s paradise all rolled into one

 The Ionian islands represent a rare blend of natural beauty not seen elsewhere in the Mediterranean.
 Landscapes of thick forestland trickle down to seas of near surreal hues that range from sapphire to cyan.

 It’s no wonder the Ionian is one of Greece’s most popular sailing destinations.

 Bearing a heritage of French, Venetian and English influences, regal Corfu takes the title of the undisputed queen of the Ionian islands.
 In Corfu’s capital, stone-paved alleyways are lined with elegant neoclassical mansions and open-air cafes buzz with people day and night.
 On this lush isle, there are beaches aplenty and tiny coves that are best explored by boat.

-Picture postcard perfect Zakynthos is the stuff that beach holidays in Greece are made of.
-Emerald seas lap onto the shores of fine white shingle beaches.
-Loggerhead turtles return to the island every year in their thousands to lay their eggs in protected habitat areas.
+Picture postcard-perfect Zakynthos is the stuff that beach holidays in Greece are made of.
+Emerald seas lap onto the shores of fine white shingle beaches, whilst Loggerhead turtles return to the island every year in their thousands to lay their eggs in protected habitat areas.

 Movie scenes from Captain Corelli’s Mandolin put Kefalonia on the map and, today, it is an enticing choice thanks to its traditional colourful villages by the sea, herb-filled mountains, varied beaches and organic products.

 Crete, Greece’s largest island, is almost a small nation in itself.
 It’s a wondrous mix of ancient sites, historic monuments, diverse beaches, soaring mountains, traditional villages lost in time, hearty farm-to-table fare and generous hospitality.

 Agios Nikolaos' celebrity resort Elounda, Chania’s atmospheric old town and Rethymnon’s rolling beaches count among the island’s countless attractions.